 Clone and Build Neovim

-Then, check out the stable branch for the latest stable release.
-The git checkout command switches your working directory to the specified branch, giving you the tested stable code instead of development versions:
+Check out the stable branch for the latest stable release.
+The git checkout command switches your working directory to the specified branch, giving you tested stable code instead of development versions:

 git checkout stable

-Afterward, build Neovim with release optimizations.
-The CMAKE_BUILD_TYPE=Release flag enables compiler optimizations that produce faster code by removing debugging symbols and applying performance tuning:
+Build Neovim with release optimizations.
+The CMAKE_BUILD_TYPE=Release flag enables compiler optimizations that produce faster binaries by removing debugging symbols and applying performance tuning:

 make CMAKE_BUILD_TYPE=Release